emm-jay-ahh/terminal_t1a3/README.md

     - Exit/Quit
-        - This is simply reuturns user back to the CLI
+        - This will reuturn the user back to the CLI
             - this simple task is built in to simple_term_menu